 By immaculate Auma

 Uganda Christian University (UCU) students are set to elect their guild leaders this week.
-Timothy Ddumba, pursuing a bachelor’s degree in science in information technology, and a law student, Jorem Edonu, are vying for the office of Guild President.
-The Standard Online’s immaculate Auma interviewed Timothy ahead of the elections on Friday:
+One law student, Jorem Edonu, and Ddumba Timothy, who are pursuing a bachelor of science in information technology, are vying for the office of the Guild President.
+The Standard Online’s immaculate Auma interviewed Jorem ahead of the elections on Friday.

-I am a second-year student pursuing a Bachelor of Science in Information Technology at Uganda Christian University.
+I am a third-year law student at Uganda Christian University.
 I am an Anglican, and I pray from Thorny Croft Chapel at UCU.

 Why are you aspiring for the top student’s office?